Duality and mapping tori in Heegaard Floer homology

 We now consider the new maps appearing in the graph TQFT.
 These were summarized in Section~\ref{sec:outlineofconstruction}.
 Firstly, it is clear that the 0-handle and 4-handle maps are dual to each other.
-The remaining maps to consider are the graph action maps (which give the graph cobordism maps for graph cobordisms with underlying 4-manifold $Y\times [0,1]$).
+The remaining maps are the graph action maps (which give the graph cobordism maps for graph cobordisms with underlying 4-manifold $Y\times [0,1]$).
 If $\Gamma:V_0\to V_1$ is an embedded flow graph in $Y$ between two disjoint collections of vertices $V_0,V_1\subset Y$, then the map $A_{\Gamma}:\CF^-(Y,V_0)\to \CF^-(Y,V_1)$ is defined as a composition of free-stabilization maps $S_{w}^{\pm}$ and relative homology maps $A_{\lambda}$, for various edges $\lambda$ and vertices $w$ of a subdivision of $\Gamma$.
 The graph action map $B_{\Gamma}$ is defined by replacing each instance of $A_{\lambda}$ in the formula for $A_{\Gamma}$ with $B_{\lambda}$.
-We claim that Here $\bar{\Gamma}^\vee:V_1\to V_0$ is the flow graph in $Y$ obtained by turning $\Gamma$ around (i.e. viewing it as a flow graph from $V_0$ to $V_1$) and reversing all of the cyclic orders.
-To establish Equation~\eqref{eq:dualgraphaction}, observe that from the definition of the graph action map \cite{ZemGraphTQFT}*{Section~7}, the formula for $B_{\bar{\Gamma}^\vee}$ can be obtained by taking the formula for $A_{\Gamma}$, reversing the order of all maps (hence reversing the cyclic orders at each vertex), replacing every free-stabilization $S_w^+$ with the corresponding free de-stabilization $S_w^-$ (and vice versa), and replacing each $A_\lambda$ map with $B_\lambda$.
+We claim that Here $\bar{\Gamma}^\vee:V_1\to V_0$ is the flow graph in $Y$ obtained by turning $\Gamma$ around (i.e. viewing it as a flow graph from $V_1$ to $V_0$) and reversing all of the cyclic orders.
+To establish equation~\eqref{eq:dualgraphaction}, observe that from the definition of the graph action map \cite{ZemGraphTQFT}*{Section~7}, the formula for $B_{\bar{\Gamma}^\vee}$ can be obtained by taking the formula for $A_{\Gamma}$, reversing the order of all maps (hence reversing the cyclic orders at each vertex), replacing every free-stabilization $S_w^+$ with the corresponding free de-stabilization $S_w^-$ (and vice versa), and replacing each $A_\lambda$ map with $B_\lambda$.
 Just like with the 1-handle and 3-handle maps, it is straightforward to see that the maps $S_w^+$ and $S_w^-$ are dual to each other.
-Similarly, the two maps and are dual to each other, since they count the same holomorphic curves, with the same factor, since the roles of the $\ve{\alpha}$ and $\ve{\beta}$ curves have been changed on the two diagrams.
-Equation \eqref{eq:dualgraphaction} follows.
-It follows that Applying Lemma~\ref{lem:reversecyclicordering} shows that completing the proof for the type-$A$ maps.
-The same argument works for the type-$B$ maps. \end{proof}
+Similarly, the two maps